paguerre3/faccounts/README.md

 - logging capability, e.g. exposed in kibana
 - metrics capability, e.g. exposed in new-relic and/or grafana/datadog
 - enable sh entry, i.e. for debugging inside container client lib
 - refine Dockerfile code, e.g. for <code>COPY</code> in order to reduce the layers for <code>cp</code> of go files into the container and/or using a minimal docker image for go like alpine
-- enable CD/CI builds and code coverage, e.g. using travis.yml and coveralls.io
-- static analysis during CD/CI builds and security checks